 The majority of neuropsychological services have returned to in-person appointments with the exception of feedbacks and some diagnostic interviews.
-Robust, COVID-19 infection control procedures remain in place and the specific types of procedures are adjusted based on community infection rates.
-Primary services in which fellows engage vary by rotation but include outpatient neuropsychological generally assessment and consultation with families, schools, and referring physicians/medical teams.
+Primary services in which fellows engage vary by rotation but generally include outpatient neuropsychological assessment and consultation with families, schools, and referring physicians/medical teams.
 Inpatient neuropsychological evaluations also occur.
 Major rotations typically consist of 2-to-3 cases per week, while minor rotations typically consist of 1-to-2 cases.
-Fellows participate in all aspects of evaluations, including diagnostic interviews, planning test batteries. test administration and interpretation, caregiver results conferences (feedbacks), and report writing.
+Fellows participate in all aspects of evaluations, including diagnostic interviews, planning test batteries, test administration and interpretation, caregiver results conferences (feedbacks), and report writing.
 There is support from licensed psychological associates for test administration and scoring, as available and developmentally appropriate for a given fellow.
 Fellows also participate in multidisciplinary clinics/staffings, as well as rotation-specific clinical/didactic meetings (e.g., multidisciplinary staffing in physical medicine & rehabilitation, sickle cell, cardiac, autism, and organ transplant teams; brain tumor boards; epilepsy surgery conference; etc.) in addition to their ongoing didactic programming (see Seminars/Didactics).
 There are no billable expectations for fellows.